 The Political Science program has various organizations that help to support and involve Political Science majors throughout their education, including involvement in the Oklahoma Intercollegiate Legislature, College Republicans, Young Democrats, a chapter of Pi Sigma Alpha and membership to the Oklahoma Political Science Association.

 Political Science majors have a wide variety of career opportunities, including:

-View a career guide for Political Science majors.
+View our career guide for Political Science majors.

 Take advantage of these opportunities in the metro which may spark your interest and even boost your resume.

-- The Journal Record Legislative Report - To find legislative information and intelligence go to http://www.okstatewatch.com/www/ok/index.htm
+- The Journal Record Legislative Report: To find legislative information and intelligence, visit http://www.okstatewatch.com/www/ok/index.htm

-- Oklahoma Government - Go to http://www.ok.gov/ to learn more about Oklahoma Government and how to get involved in local politics.
+- Oklahoma Government: Visit http://www.ok.gov/ to learn more about Oklahoma Government and how to get involved in local politics.